qiaoqiao2323/robot-speech-intelligibility/word_recognition/README.txt

 The IP address should be like : 192.168.1.13
 Save the "data.txt" file.

-Open the ".bat" file equivalent to the program chosen.
-This file contains one line.
-This line is a combination of two parts:
-	1."C:\Program Files (x86)\Python27\python"
-	2.%dp0\BART_objet_incite.py

-If you haven't "BART_objet_incite.py" at the end of this part, it is normal.
-Don't change this second part.

-The first part is the place where python is downloaded in your computer.
-This part should be like "C:\Program Files (x86)\Python27\python" or like "C:\Python27\python".
-Place quotation marks for this part.
-Save the ".bat" file and close it.

-Do a right click on the ".bat" file previously modified, select "run as administrator" and give the required password.
+Run the

 A window will appear on the screen requesting the ID of the participant.
-The participant ID permits to save different observations collected during the BART test in a file text proper to the participant.
+The participant ID permits to save different observations collected during the word recognition test in a file text proper to the participant.
 Two participants can't have the same ID.